 This idea applies to every concept listed below.
-If you get an unusable, bulky, unobvious API because you follow the rules, it's a motivation to revise the rules (or the API).

-It is important to understand that you can always introduce concepts of your own.
+If you get an unusable, bulky, unobvious API because you follow the rules, it's a motive to revise the rules (or the API).
+It is important to understand that you always can introduce concepts of your own.
 For example, some frameworks willfully reject paired set_entity / get_entity methods in a favor of a single entity() method, with an optional argument.
 The crucial part is being systematic in applying the concept.
 If it's rendered into life, you must apply it to every single API method, or at the very least elaborate a naming rule to discern such polymorphic methods from regular ones.

-Ensuring Readability and Consistency
+Ensuring readability and consistency